 The most probable cause of insomnia after surgery is the stress response to the trauma of surgery.
 The metabolic and hormonal responses to this stress are quite dramatic.
 Pituitary gland hormones are released and the sympathetic nervous system fight or flight hormones.
 Metabolically, blood sugar levels may rise in response to traumatic stress.
 The period without food after the operation may also cause a drop in blood sugar, leading to insomnia.

 Inflammation from injured tissues may contribute to wakefulness, even without noticeable pain.
 It is hard to sleep when in pain and as a catch 22, lack of sleep can worsen both pain and inflammation.

 1. Severity of surgical trauma

 Sleep deprivation is more severe after major surgery.
-For example, patients who had open cholecystectomy had more sleep disturbances recorded during the night of surgery compared to those who had laparoscopic procedure with the same general anesthesia.
+For example, patients who had open cholecystectomy had more sleep disturbances recorded during the night of surgery than those who had laparoscopic procedures with the same general anesthesia.